 Several months back Hubbs brought home a pack of rice paper rolls.
 It was completely random and I just thought, "When am I ever going to use these?".
 I put them on the lower rack of my pantry and forgot about them...

-Then, all over pinterest I kept seeing all these rice paper roll recipes.
+Then, all over Pinterest, I kept seeing all these rice paper roll recipes.
 Seriously, EVERYWHERE!
-So I figured that if that many people are making these spring rolls then obviously it must taste decent, right?
+So I figured that if that many people are making these sommer rolls then obviously it must taste decent, right?
 I decided to give it a whirl.

 It definitely takes a couple of tries to figure out what kind of ingredients work well inside and how to roll the rice paper without tearing it.
 The good thing about these is that even if your rolling skills aren't perfect you can still eat them!
 Now that would be a horrible invention...rice paper that only tastes OK if rolled perfectly.
 Thank goodness it's not like that!